yklcs/soar/README.md

 ## Basic concepts

+### Configuration

+Soar does not need a config file for most things, but can be provided with one.
+The default export of `Soar.ts` (with capitalization) in the source directory will be used.
+See [config.ts](./src/config.ts) for available options.

 ### Filesystem routing

 All `jsx`, `tsx`, and `mdx` files that do not start with an underscore `_` are treated as pages.